Not-a-true-statement/Hackintosh-OC-XPS-13-9300/README.md

 ## Info
 This is for bios version 1.2.0, but make sure the values are valid for your bios, whatever the version.
 ## CFG Lock enable

+This should be done in macOS or linux.

-Copy contents of Bios modification to Downloads folder.
-Run cfglock.sh as sudo.
-Make sure the values are correct.
-Edit the script, uncomment putvar and run as sudo again.
+1. Copy contents of Bios modification to Downloads folder (~/Downloads/HERE).
+2. Run cfglock.sh as sudo.
+3. Make sure the values are correct.
+4. Edit the script, uncomment putvar and run as sudo again.